matheus-pereira/elric/website/versioned_docs/version-27.4/GlobalAPI.md

 });
 ```

 Here the `beforeAll` ensures that the database is set up before tests run.
 If setup was synchronous, you could do this without `beforeAll`.
-The key is that Jest will wait for a promise to resolve, so you can have asynchronous setup as well.
+The key is that elric will wait for a promise to resolve, so you can have asynchronous setup as well.

 If `beforeAll` is inside a `describe` block, it runs at the beginning of the describe block.